-NCAA Tournament 2017: Michigan Wolverines destined for A Sweet 16 Run?
+NCAA Tournament 2017: Michigan Wolverines Destined For A Sweet 16 Run?

 Winning the title is something these kids will never forget, however, doing so after the way the trip to the Big Ten Tournament began almost seems like fate.

 Hoisting the Big Ten championship trophy yesterday afternoon completed a memorable five-day stretch that began with a major scare for the club.
 Last Wednesday, the Wolverines’ team plane slid off the runway following an aborted takeoff attempt.
-After taking a deep breath and rescheduling their flight the Wolverines went on to make history.
+After taking a deep breath and rescheduling their flight, the Wolverines went on to make history.

 Our team and everyone in our travel party is safe.
 Update on today's travel accident.